lambsUSP/FREP1/README.md

 # Getting Started

-The main script main_FREP1.R loads the other functions and performe simulations and parameter estimations.
+The main script <a href=https://github.com/lambsUSP/FREP1/blob/main/main_FREP1.R>main_FREP1.R</a> loads the other functions and performe simulations and parameter estimations.

 # Authors